History of the College of Arts and Sciences

 Collection Title: Office of the Dean of the College of Arts and Sciences of the University of North Carolina at Chapel Hill Records, 1917-2002 (bulk 1960-1997)

 In 2018-19, the University celebrated its 225th birthday, harkening back to the laying of the cornerstone for Old East, its first building, in 1793.
-Although the College of Arts & Sciences didn’t take its current name until 1935, its roots are nearly as old as the University itself.
+Although the College of Arts and Sciences didn’t take its current name until 1935, its roots are nearly as old as the University itself.
 The University considers the College’s founding date to be 1795, when Old East opened and students arrived.

 Deans of the College of Arts and Sciences